ironhack-datalabs/data-ber-06-20/Projects/module-1_projects/03_data-thieves-project/README.md

 - [Resources](#resources)

 ## Project Description
-For this project you will have the option to work individually or in a **team**.
+For this project you will be working in a **team**.
 You will have to choose a topic and find all the relevant data yourselves.
 This means you can connect to an API, find a dataset or scrape data from the web.
 Then you must organize, clean and analyze the data you found and present your findings in a presentation (you may use plots!).

 ## Project Goals
 During this project you will: